Report: No 'exigent' reason to enter Monona home where Black man was detained

 “In this case in particular, the individual was respectful and compliant, and provided the officer with the homeowner’s information right away.
 The second officer cordially recognized the individual.
 There was very little chance the individual could have escaped from the officer’s presence,” the report says.

-Furdge later on June 2 day filed a complaint against police over the incident in which he claimed he was targeted because he was Black, although he never signed the document.
-The city and The Riseling Group, or TRG, found officers did not know his race until he emerged from the bedroom.
+Furdge later on June 2 filed a complaint against police over the incident in which he claimed he was targeted because he was Black, although he never signed the document.
+The city and The Riseling Group found officers did not know his race until he emerged from the bedroom.

 On Sept.
 14, Furdge filed a federal lawsuit against the city alleging the city had violated his civil rights, but the suit does not contend he was targeted because of his race.

-Furdge declined to be interviewed for TRG's report, as did Young, Rundle and the Latina woman who called the police's non-emergency number to report Furdge's presence at the Arrowhead home, Raquel Schaaf.
+Furdge declined to be interviewed for The Riseling Group’s report, as did Young, Rundle and the Latina woman, Raquel Schaaf, who called the Police Department’s nonemergency number to report Furdge’s presence at the Arrowhead home.

 The city released a statement Tuesday saying “we intend to undertake an intensive review of The Riseling Report and incorporate their recommendations into our practices as appropriate.”
 Citing the pending federal lawsuit, it declined further comment.

-TRG noted that Monona Police policies are four or five years old and, as such, out of date, and that prior to the June 2 incident, the department did not require much, if any, cultural competency training for officers.
+The Riseling Group noted that Monona police policies are four or five years old and, as such, out of date, and that prior to the June 2 incident, the department did not require much, if any, cultural competency training for officers.
 Wedig, however, had had such training in 2012.

-TRG recommends itself, the Madison Police Department, the UW-Madison Police Department and Reyes Public Safety — led by former Madison Police detective and Madison School Board president Gloria Reyes — as possible sources for further training.
+The Riseling Group recommends itself, the Madison Police Department, the UW-Madison Police Department and Reyes Public Safety — led by former Madison police detective and Madison School Board President Gloria Reyes — as possible sources for further training.

-In addition to hiring TRG for $34,000 to do the after-action review, the city has also agreed to pay Madison-based Nehemiah Community Development Corp. $56,000 to facilitate discussions about race in the overwhelmingly white suburb, coach city leaders on racial issues, make recommendations for police and provide other assistance.
+In addition to hiring The Riseling Group for $34,000 to do the after-action review, the city has also agreed to pay Madison-based Nehemiah Community Development Corp. $56,000 to facilitate discussions about race in the overwhelmingly white suburb, coach city leaders on racial issues, make recommendations for police and provide other assistance.

-Nehemiah and the city did not respond for requests for comment about the progress of Nehemiah's work to date.
+Bryan Gadow, Monona city administrator, said Nehemiah and the city held their first community listening session on Oct.
+13 via Zoom, and that 59 people attended.

+“Another session will be planned for early 2021,” he said, and “Nehemiah has also made 23 additional staff and community contacts so far.”

 Photos: Brisk winds draw kiteboarders to Lake Monona